The Rise of AI in Manufacturing: A Brief History

 3. Artificial Superintelligence (ASI) would be able to develop beliefs and an understanding of human nature, posing ethical issues for some.

 As each of the three types of AI is defined above, Artificial Narrow Intelligence (ANI) is the sole type that is used in commercial life.
 ANI can perform a specific task effectively without human intervention.
 Examples of ANI include language translation and image recognition.
-Tools like Siri, Google Translate, and ChatGPT can communicate with us and understand human language, but they cannot think for themselves.
-They lack abilities like self-awareness, consciousness, and genuine intelligence.
+Tools like Siri, Google Translate, and ChatGPT, they do exhibit impressive capabilities, such as problem-solving, translation, and summarization, but all of these rely on statistical prediction, not true reasoning or awareness.

 Even though the potential benefits and risks of AI are frequently debated, its uses are rapidly expanding and there is still much to be accomplished.